 So word of advice to anyone using Point I/O: If you plan to flash any of your Point I/O module’s firmware, play it safe and make sure you’ve closed the RSWho window inside of RSLink classic.
 Otherwise, you may find leaving it open will result in your module becoming a useless “brick.”

 I hope this article about flashing Point I/O modules was helpful.
-If you have any comments, questions, or corrections please don’t hesitate to share them with us by using the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to share them with us by using the “post a comment or question” link below.